codbex/codbex-helios/README.md

 Helios Edition contains JavaScript programming support standard components.

-It is good for exploration about the different features and their applicability in particular scenarios.
+It is good for exploration pro-code scenarios based on JavaScript language and Enterprise API.

 #### Docker